 Global Village team members reflect the mission and purpose of Habitat for Humanity International.
 They offer a hand up to God's people in need by building houses in partnership with God and people everywhere.
 You will be traveling to a new place; living in unfamiliar quarters; meeting new people; and perhaps experiencing new cultures, all in the spirit of helping God's people in need.
 The following pages will help you prepare for your trip.

-Three important people strive to make your GV work trip a success: your NHFHI GV sending coordinator, your team leader and a GV host coordinator from the Habitat national or local office.
+Three important people strive to make your GV work trip a success: your HFHI Europe, Middle East and Africa (EMEA) Volunteer Programs Specialist, your team leader and a GV host coordinator from the Habitat national or local office.